rylero/PikeLabsCompetition/README.md

 ### Possible Features / TODOs
 - [ ] Improve Text grabbing functionality
 - [ ] Fix bug where bias and factuality descriptions don't display
-- [ ] Fix inital article click where it says "No article text found on this page"
+- [ ] Fix inital article click where it says "No article text found on this page" (Shaun)
 - [ ] Select the context menu for text grabbing
 - [ ] Better loading menu / fix flow errors
 - [ ] Cleaner UI
 - [ ] Check mobile responsiveness, possibly different mobile interactions, like a new page
 - [ ] YouTube/video caption downloader?
-- [ ] Chat Feature to ask questions about an article
+- [ ] Chat Feature to ask questions about an article (Ryan)
-- [ ] Reduce context window size from tool call by cutting uneccesary info
+- [ ] Reduce context window size from tool call by cutting uneccesary info (Ryan)
-- [ ] Use Brave news search for more sources and combine with url text api
+- [ ] Use Brave news search for more sources and combine with url text api (Ryan)
-- [ ] Switch to structured response format to prevent JSON format errors
+- [ ] Switch to structured response format to prevent JSON format errors (Ryan)

 ### Possible Technologies
 - Readability API for extracting article text in a much more sofiticated manner: https://github.com/mozilla/readability